somsirsa/somsirsa-site/content/courses/personaldev/jimkwik1.md

 Put First Things First: Learn with the intention of teaching.

-Sharpen the Saw (7th habit of Highly Effective People)
+Sharpen the Saw (7th habit of Highly Effective People - Steven Covey)

 Things that keep you as a slow reader:

 * Learn with the intention of teaching
 * Lack of education (i.e. How to read?)
-    - upgrade reading skills
+    ** upgrade reading skills
 * Lack of Focus - because we read slow
-    - (Reading fast increases focus which helps better comprehension)
+    ** (Reading fast increases focus which helps better comprehension)
 * Subvocalisation - reduce it
-    - use visual pacer (like fingers / mouse)
+    ** use visual pacer (like fingers / mouse)